I get excited about light, sunsets, sunshine, party lights, twinkles in eyes, smiles and tears.

 As long as they are not preventing me from doing my job.
 I do ask that they leave during the couple shots as they can be really distracting to the couple.

 I take £300 deposit, which along with a completed contract is due to confirm your booking and secure your date.
-The final balance is due one month prior to your wedding date.
+The final balance is due one month before your wedding date.

 Turnaround time is 4-6 weeks for the online gallery to be live and the USB drive to be posted, quicker if at all possible.